albinjanssonsand/slam/README.md

 the learned components.
 That's the direct motivation for two separate
-things: which ONNX models were chosen at all (small/distilled checkpoints over larger, more accurate ones that wouldn't run at an acceptable per-frame cost on CPU), and why the lean pipeline flags above exist (three paper-fidelity mechanisms that measurably cost real per-frame time, reverted to cheaper classical alternatives).
+things: which ONNX models were chosen at all (small/distilled checkpoints over larger, more accurate ones that wouldn't run at an acceptable per-frame cost on CPU), and why the streamlined-pipeline flags above exist (three paper-fidelity mechanisms that measurably cost real per-frame time, reverted to cheaper classical alternatives).